SushiLab/mVIRs/README.md

 ## Overview

-The tool is designed by Hans-Joachim Ruscheweyh and distributed under the GPLv3 license.
+The tool was designed by Mirjam Zuend, Hans-Joachim Ruscheweyh and Shinichi Sunagawa and distributed under the GPLv3 license.

 Questions/Comments?
 Write a github issue.